TheFunnyMan16/palera1n/COMMONISSUES.md

 ## SEP Panic: :skg /skgs
 This happens due to having a passcode set on A10-A11 devices when jailbreaking (or having previously set a passcode on iOS 16, even if it's currently turned off).

-If you are on A10, use [checkp4le](https://github.com/guacaplushy/checkp4le).
+If you are on A10, use [palera1n-c]https://github.com/palera1n/palera1n-c
 <details>
 <summary>Why?</summary>
-checkp4le boots with checkra1n using a custom kernel patchfinder, which allows SEP to be re-enabled on A10
+palera1n-c allows SEP to run on A10 Processors
 </details>

 If you are on A11